 Commitment beyond career.
 The engagement to Travis.
 Waiting on his NFL timeline rather than pushing for the perfect wedding.

 Connection without performance.
 Football games in the stands.
 Casual podcast conversations.
-Letting herself be seen rather than staging being seen.
+Letting herself be seen rather than staging every appearance.

 Unresolved contradictions.
 The jet criticism remains unaddressed.
 Integration doesn't mean perfection.
 It means continuing to grow.